-We consent to the incorporation by reference in Registration Statement No. 333-207758 on Form S-8 of our report dated February 25, 2016, January 4, 2017 as to the effects of the restatement discussed in Note 3, relating to the consolidated and combined financial statements and financial statement schedule of Exterran Corporation and subsidiaries (which report expresses an unqualified opinion and includes explanatory paragraphs relating to the restatement discussed in Note 3 and to the preparation of the consolidated and combined financial statements of Exterran Corporation from the historical accounting records maintained by Archrock, Inc. and its subsidiaries), appearing in the Annual Report on Form 10-K/A of Exterran Corporation and subsidiaries for the year ended December 31, 2015.
+We consent to the incorporation by reference in Registration Statement No. 333-207758 on Form S-8 of our report dated February 25, 2016, relating to the consolidated and combined financial statements and financial statement schedule of Exterran Corporation and subsidiaries (which report expresses an unqualified opinion and includes an explanatory paragraph relating to the preparation of the consolidated and combined financial statements of Exterran Corporation from the historical accounting records maintained by Archrock, Inc. and its subsidiaries), appearing in the Annual Report on Form 10-K of Exterran Corporation and subsidiaries for the year ended December 31, 2015.